3xcool/ShowMe/README.md

 The most useful and important resource of this library.
 If the application crashes by some exception error like Null Pointer Exception, ShowMeUncaughtExceptionHandler class will store in a local file all the necessary and available information.
 You can add some extra info such as APP ID, Version Code, Flavor and so on.

-Bear in mind that is not possible to get Class + Method + Line Number for every type of error, but some useful information will be given at "RAW EXCEPTION" and "CAUSE" sections.
+Bear in mind that it's not possible to get Class + Method + Line Number for every type of error, but some useful information will be given at "RAW EXCEPTION" and "CAUSE" sections.

 Building UEH object
 ```kotlin